The History of Paper Money

 With the world increasingly moving to cashless and contactless payments, the use of paper money is dwindling fast.
 But how many of us have thought about how the use of paper money came into being in the first place?
 Here, we take a look at the history of paper money – its origins, the ideas behind its inception, and the advantages and disadvantages of banknotes.

-As we near the end of 2021, some would have you believe that the digital age is around 50 years old, while others claim it began with the release of Apple’s iPhone in 2007.
+Some would have you believe that the digital age is around 50 years old, while others claim it began with the release of Apple’s iPhone in 2007.
 Irrespective of which is closer to the truth, there can be little doubt that this particular technological solution – one that has led to just about everyone carrying a computing device disguised as a telephone in their pockets – has led to a significant change in how we go about our daily lives.

 THE CASHLESS REVOLUTION

 It wasn’t that long ago that I could only board a bus into Nottingham if I had cash in my pocket.
 The times I was running late and was forced to make a detour via a cash machine on the way to my stop!
 A couple of years later, when I first moved to London, the opposite happened – I only had cash on me and was told by the driver that physical money was not an acceptable means of paying – it had to be via bank card, smartphone app or an Oyster card.

 While this in some ways can be explained by my innate Luddite ways, it also shows how quickly the world is changing.
 Cash is becoming increasingly redundant – Big Issue sellers now carry contactless card machines, bank branches are closing at a rapid rate as customers move online and, in 2017, debit cards overtook cash as the most frequently used payment method in the UK for the first time.

 Now that the death knell has been sounding for some time, I got to thinking: how did paper money come about in the first place?
 It is simply something I had never thought about before.
 So let us look through the history of paper money and see how we got to where we are today.